aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/accessing-cells-in-a-worksheet/_index.md

 {{% alert color="primary" %}}

-We have discussed about working with worksheets, rows and columns so far but this is the time to go more deeper and talk about cells.
+We have discussed working with worksheets, rows, and columns so far, but now it's time to go deeper and talk about cells.
 So, in this topic, we would start our discussion about cells with a basic feature of accessing cells.

 {{% /alert %}}

-## **Accessing Cell in a Worksheet**
+## **Accessing Cells in a Worksheet**
 We can access any cell of a worksheet using the API of Aspose.Cells.GridDesktop.
-There could be three possible ways to access cell as follows:
+There are three possible ways to access a cell, as follows:

 - **Using Cell Name**
 - **Using Row & Column Indices**
 - **Getting Focused Cell**

-Let's discuss all above three approaches one by one.
+Let's discuss all three approaches one by one.

 ### **Using Cell Name**
-All cells in a worksheet have a unique name.
-For example, A1, A2, B1, B2 etc. Aspose.Cells.GridDesktop allows developers to access any desired cell by using its cell name.
-All we have to do is to just pass the cell name (as an index) to the **Cells** collection of the **Worksheet**.
+All cells in a worksheet have a unique name, for example, A1, A2, B1, B2, etc. Aspose.Cells.GridDesktop allows developers to access any desired cell by using its cell name.
+All we have to do is simply pass the cell name (as an index) to the **Cells** collection of the **Worksheet**.